ChristophFausak/homebridge-gira-enet/README.md

 This package has been forked after Julian's has disappeared from NPM Registry

 # Changes:
+ ### v0.8.0
+ Added config screen in homebridge, no needed to modify the config.json bij hand.
  ### v0.7.6
- spped up dimming lightbulb, now the lightbulb reacts at instance
+ speed up dimming lightbulb, now the lightbulb reacts at instance
  ### v0.7.5
  Improved speed bij disable 5 times feedback from gateway
  ### v0.7.3